Principles of Kanban

 Article Thumbnail

 Kanban has been in use for decades now.
 But over some time, many changes have taken place.
 Compared to when it was initially introduced in the 1940s, Kanban principles and values have changed quite a lot to suit the current digital age.
 The technological advances made over the years have changed the face of the industry, and accordingly, Kanban has also evolved.
-It means its earlier methodology of just in time and pulls systems has gone beyond manufacturing and has encompassed the industry as a whole.
+It means its earlier methodology of just-in-time and pulls systems has gone beyond manufacturing and has encompassed the industry as a whole.
 Earlier markets have changed, and new markets have developed in this era that works primarily with software.

-The organizations are now focusing on empowering their human resources by providing them with tools and working conditions to enhance their productivity.
+Organizations are now focusing on empowering their human resources by providing them with tools and working conditions to enhance their productivity.
 Therefore, Kanban has also changed to cover a broader spectrum of industries, organizations, and technologies.
 The core principles of Kanban have been reshaped to fit into the current environment.
 The Kanban method principles now cover a whole gamut of industries and functions apart from manufacturing.
 The principles of Kanban now influence service industries along with functions like sales, marketing, customer care, etc. We will be discussing the Kanban principles and values in this article.
 But before that, let us briefly understand what Kanban is.

 What is Kanban?